 With nearly 4.4 miles on the world famous Suwannee River and one of the finest examples of natural "old Florida" riverfront ecosystems in private hands, this plantation is Florida's flagship riverfront property.
 There are almost 7 additional miles of flowing creeks, including Deep Creek itself, on this unique 2,144+/- acre plantation.
+This property is the perfect balance between recreation, agriculture, silviculture, and aesthetics.
 The live oak hammocks, pinewoods, and natural beauty on this plantation, combined with the recreational improvements, are unsurpassed.
 Deep Creek Plantation offers something for the entire family year round.

 "This is one of my all-time favorite plantations!" - Jon Kohler

 Deep Creek is ideally located halfway between Tallahassee and Jacksonville in the north central portion of the state just north of Lake City and about 14 miles NE of the I-10 and I-75 interchange.
 As testament to the quality of the natural resources, the majority of the neighborhood is conservation lands, state park or National Forest.
 Half of the river frontage on Deep Creek Plantation was part of a rare and strategic trade as it was once itself state lands.
 The entire adjacent river frontage is a state park and other state conservation lands.